drduh/YubiKey-Guide/SECENV.md

 - Importing keys

 ### 2.1 Installing Offline Packages
 After booting into the secure environment, the user proceeds to verify the SHA256 checksums of the previously GPG-verified APK packages stored in the boot partition.
-Once verified, the user issues they following command within the package subdirectory to install them:
+Once verified, the user issues the following command within the package subdirectory to install them:

 ```shell
 $ apk --allow-untrusted --force-non-repository add *.apk